josephfusco/condensed-bootstrap-grid/README.md

 # Condensed Bootstrap Grid

-Packs the entire version 3 grid system into tiny Sass partial.
+A fully configurable & self contained grid system based on Bootstrap 3.

-### Setup
+## Setup

 Download and place `_grid.scss` inside of your Sass project.